JanBeh/neumond/README.md

 handler installed with `effect.handle_once` exits with `return effect.handle_once(handlers, resume, ...)`, then the corresponding effect may be performed and over again, without causing a stack overflow.

+Sometimes an effect hander may wish to execute code in the context of the performer of the effect (e.g. to perform other effects in *that* context).
+To achieve this, it is possible to pass to the continuation function (`resume`) the special value **`effect.autocall`** followed by a function (or callable object) `f` and optional arguments.
+In that case, `effect.perform` will not return those values but call the function `f` (with given arguments) and return `f`'s return values.

 ## Module `fiber`